Sturgeon-class submarine: Armament

 The Sturgeon-class boats were equipped to carry the Harpoon missile, the Tomahawk cruise missile, the UUM-44 SUBROC, the Mark 67 SLMM and Mark 60 CAPTOR mines, and the MK-48 and ADCAP torpedoes.
 Torpedo tubes were located amidships to accommodate the bow-mounted sonar.
 The bow covering the sonar sphere was made from steel or glass reinforced plastic (GRP), both varieties having been produced both booted and not booted.
 Booted domes are covered with a half-inch layer of rubber.
-The GRP domes improved the bow sonar sphere performance; though for intelligence gathering missions, the towed-array sonar was normally used as it was a much more sensitive array.
+The GRP domes improved the bow sonar sphere performance; though for intelligence gathering missions, the towed-array sonar was normally used as it was much more sensitive.

 Noise reduction

 Several Sturgeon boats and related submarines were modifications of the original designs to test ways to reduce noise.